-Ming Yang is a quiet Chinese restaurant tucked away in the far corner of Taj Land’s End, offering views of the endless ocean in an idyllic setting with typically Oriental decor to match – dark wood furniture, richly patterned screens, intricate paintings and Feng-Shui-friendly water features.
+Ming Yang Taj Lands End is a quiet Chinese restaurant tucked away in the far corner of the luxury hotel, offering views of the endless ocean in an idyllic setting with typically Oriental decor to match – dark wood furniture, richly patterned screens, intricate paintings and Feng-Shui-friendly water features.

 The decor is traditional, but admittedly lacks the grandeur and ambience one would expect from a five star establishment.